 - Spread the cake batter into the prepared pan.
 Smooth it out into a thin, even layer with a rubber spatula.
 Bake for 20-24 minutes or until the top is lightly browned and a toothpick inserted in the center comes out clean.
 Make sure you rotate the cake pan once or twice during bake time if your oven has hot spots (mine does).
 Remove from the oven and allow the cake to cool in the pan on a wire rack.
 As the cake is cooling, make the frosting.

 - For the frosting: Using a hand-held mixer or stand mixer fitted with a paddle or whisk attachment, beat the butter on medium speed until creamy – about 2 minutes.
 Add confectioners’ sugar, milk, vanilla extract, and salt with the mixer running on low.
 Increase to high speed and beat for 3 full minutes.
 Add more confectioners’ sugar if frosting is too thin, more milk if frosting is too thick, or a pinch more of salt if frosting is way too sweet.

 - Spread frosting all over cooled cake, then top with sprinkles.
 Slice and serve.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
-Frosting can also be made 1 day ahead of time-- cover tightly and keep in the refrigerator.
+- Make Ahead Instructions: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
+Frosting can also be made 1 day ahead of time– cover tightly and keep in the refrigerator.